vapor/docs/3.0/docs/websocket/getting-started.md

 )
 ```

-Use `import WebSocket` to access the APIs.
+Use `import WebSocketKit` to access the APIs.

 The rest of this guide will give you an overview of what is available in the WebSocket package.
 As always, feel free to visit the [API docs](http://api.vapor.codes/websocket/latest/WebSocket/index.html) for more in-depth information.